Pankajcoder1/practice-creation/Coursera_Algo_course/readme.md

 ### About this course
-> Actually I did not enroll for this course on [coursera](https://www.coursera.org/) but one of my friend enrolled.
-I just take his assignment(after its submission) and do practice.
-> Here I solved question on some topic.
+>This is an algorithm course on [coursera](https://www.coursera.org/).
+I solved its some of week's assignment for learning purpose.